top of page

 INDIGENOUS ADULT AND HIGHER LEARNING ASSOCIATION

-Indigenous Adult and Higher Learning Association is a good way to connect to the 40 Aboriginal-controlled post-secondary and adult education institutes in BC.
+Indigenous Adult and Higher Learning Association is a good way to connect to the Aboriginal controlled adult and post-secondary educational institutes in BC.

 BC ASSOCIATION OF PARENT ADVISORY COUNCILS

-BC Association of Parent Advisory Councils (BCCPAC) has a number of downloadable resources designed for parents, such as Bullying Stops Here, the School Meeting Survival Guide and Speaking Up!
-A Parent Guide to Advocating for Students in Public Schools
+BC Association of Parent Advisory Councils (BCCPAC) has a number of downloadable resources designed for parents, such as Bullying Stops Here, the School Meeting Survival Guide, and other advocacy resources.

 Outdoor Study Group